qantasairways/design-kit/README.md

 # Runway Design Kit
-A design kit of the Qantas Design System including typography, colour palettes, elements, components, iconography, layouts and page templates.
+Find everything you need to get started designing new  experiences using the Qantas Runway Design System.
+The master file is a Sketch Library (.sketch) with symbols for colours and themes, typography, iconography, spacing, components, layouts, page templates and more.

 ![Runway Design Kit](https://user-images.githubusercontent.com/479470/35488925-dacdf8aa-04e3-11e8-82d1-e0d8539f7789.png)